delinhquent/Kaggle-Kickstarter-2018-Analysis/README.md

 # Conclusion based on EDA & Decision Tree Model
 Therefore, we can conclude that the category of the project does not determine the success of the project.
 82% of the time, the amount of money pledged determines how successful the project.
 The remaining 18% of the time, how successful the project is will be based on the amount of money the user has set to target.
 Country, Main category and Sub category are not important features in predicting the success of a Kickstarter Project.
-This was also evident by our charts above.
+This was also evident by EDA charts.